wavefrontHQ/wavefront-collector-for-kubernetes/adr/20220805-use-nodename-as-source.md

 This improved performance compared to previous but worse compared to the next one.
 * source=nodename

 This had the best performance.
-Compared to source=cluster+namespace, we attribute the improved query performance to the fact that workloads were distributed equally across nodes, so the number of distinct timeseries were identical for a given metric + source.
+When compared to source=cluster+namespace, we attribute the improved query performance to the fact that workloads were distributed equally across nodes, so the number of distinct timeseries were identical for a given metric + source.
 Theoritically, this meant parallel scans for each source will have identical no. of points to be scanned and hence nodename would be an ideal source value for optimizing query performance at scale.

 ## Decision
 Given how Wavefront backend uses source for querying, we concluded that source=nodename is a good generic choice for source value.
 However, depending on the data shape and customer query usage an optimization to source value might be possible.